akanadocs/docs-test/ev/envision_reference/env_create_dashboard.md

 ---
 layout: page
 title: Creating a Dashboard
-description: Learn how add and reposition charts on an Envision Dashboard and display in Live Mode.
+description: Learn how to add and reposition charts on an Envision Dashboard and display in Live Mode.
 product: ev
 category: ref
 weight: 8